qdraw/starsky/starsky/starsky/readme.md

 3.  `StorageFolder` - For the main photo directory (default: `./bin/Debug/netcoreapp2.0/storageFolder`)
 4.  `DatabaseType` - `mysql`, `sqlite` or  `inmemorydatabase` are supported (default: `sqlite`)
 5.  `DatabaseConnection` - The connectionstring to the database (default: `./bin/Debug/netcoreapp2.0/data.db`)
+6.  `CameraTimeZone` - The timezone of the Camera, for example `Europe/Amsterdam` (defaults to your local timezone)
 ### Optional settings
 1.  `Structure` - The structure that will be used when you import files, has a default fallback.
 2.  `ReadOnlyFolders` - Accepts a list of folders that never may be edited, defaults a emphy list